The most popular and affordable residency Visas is the Pensionado Visa for retirees.

 Yes, you do need to be in Panama to apply for a Visa.

 For the temporary Visa, you can start the process at immigration offices throughout Panama instead of Panama City.
-Initially, you will be issued a temporary/processing Visa card which is good for six months if you are applying for a Pensionado Visa.
+Initially, you will be issued a temporary/processing Visa card, which is good for six months if you apply for a Pensionado Visa.

 Many other visas, like the Friendly Nations Visa, require that you have a temporary visa for two years before you can apply for a permanent Visa.

-To reduce your expenses with multiple trips to Panama, plus hotel & eating out expenses, you may want to wait until you actually move to Panama to apply for a Visa.
-This will save you a lot of money.
+To reduce your expenses with multiple trips to Panama, plus hotel & eating-out expenses, you may want to wait until you move to Panama to apply for a Visa.
+This will save you thousands of dollars.

-Then, about 30 days later you can get a Cedula and it will require another trip to Panama City.
+Then, you can apply for your Cedula in Panama City.
 A Cedula is a national ID card.
-You are not required to get a Cedula but I highly recommend it because it will make your life so much easier when you live in Panama.
-If you are not already living in Panama, all these trips to Panama can really add up in expenses.
+You are not required to get a Cedula, but I highly recommend it because it will make your life so much easier when you live in Panama.
+If you are not already living in Panama, all these trips to Panama can add up in expenses.

 Seems pretty straightforward, right?
 WRONG!

-Unfortunately, the prices that lawyers charge to get a Visa is not regulated in any way.
+Unfortunately, the prices that lawyers charge to get a Visa are not regulated in any way.
 Lawyers can charge whatever they think they can get away with.

-You need to always ask what the fees include.
-Some lawyers quote a low price upfront then add on extra fees for translations, government fees, Visa card, multi-entry stamps, etc. Always get an itemized list of what ALL the costs will be to get a residency Visa and ask if there will be any additional fees so you can avoid surprise expenses.
+You need always to ask what the fees include.
+Some lawyers quote a low price upfront and then add extra fees for translations, government fees, Visa cards, multi-entry stamps, etc. Always get an itemized list of what ALL the costs will be to get a residency Visa and ask if there will be any additional fees to avoid surprise expenses.

 Save Time and Money!
 We have negotiated special low rates with several immigration lawyers throughout Panama.
-These rates are available for everyone who comes on a Panama Relocation Tour or who purchases the Complete Panama Relocation Guide.
-If you get your residency Visa at one of the immigration offices outside of Panama City, it will reduce the time it takes to get a Visa too.
+These rates are available for everyone who comes on a Panama Relocation Tour or who purchases the Online Complete Panama Relocation Guide.

-During your Panama Relocation Tour or in the Complete Panama Relocation Guide, we’ll teach you other simple things you can do to reduce the time and costs for getting a residency Visa.
+During your Panama Relocation Tour or in the Complete Panama Relocation Guide, we’ll teach you other simple things you can do to reduce the time and costs of getting a residency Visa.

 The immigration lawyers we work with all charge affordable fees and have an excellent reputation.